mattpocock/ts-reset/readme.md

 import "@total-typescript/ts-reset/array-includes";
 ```

 This rule improves on TypeScript's default `Array.isArray` behaviour.
-Without this rule enabled, TypeScript will not include `ReadonlyArray<Item>` when narrowing Array types.
+With this rule enabled, TypeScript will now include `ReadonlyArray<Item>` when narrowing Array types.

 ```ts
 // BEFORE